 If you’ve made it this far, THANK YOU SO MUCH!
 It’s a lot to take in, I know, but you’ll be pleased to know that this is the last point.

 One thing I advise everyone to do ahead of an interview is to arrange something you’re going to look forward to doing afterwards.
-Whether it’s a pint down the pub, a coffee date, a trip to the shops, or a long soak in the bath, you bloody deserve it!!
+Whether it’s a a lunch with friends, a coffee date, a trip to the shops, or a long soak in the bath, you deserve it!!

 Interviews aren’t easy on the mind and emotions, so make sure you’ve given yourself something enjoyable to help you destress, relax, and unwind.